AlejandroCanoMon/writeUps/README.md

-# writeUps
+# Write-Up's and walkthroughs
-Write-Up's and walkthroughs
+Write-up's and waklthrougs of pawned machines by me. :SUNGLASSES:
-## WebPages:
+## WebPages
 ### [Vulnhub](https://www.vulnhub.com/)